Connect

 Commute times are longer in Toronto, Ontario, adding up to 42 minutes on average each way.
 Commute times in Calgary average around 27 minutes.
 Public transportation takes longer than driving, but it also keeps residents from having to find and pay for parking.

-If you're moving from Toronto to Calgary and spending a lot of time behind the wheel, you can expect a significant quality-of-life increase.
+If you're moving from Toronto to Calgary and spend a lot of time behind the wheel, you can expect a significant quality-of-life increase.
 Traffic in Toronto is far worse than in Calgary: commute times average more than 50% longer in Toronto, but the most significant difference may be during non-rush hour times.
-There are far fewer drivers on the roads in Calgary than in Toronto, so there's significantly less congestion throughout all hours of the day.

 Public Transportation